Ohsweken Speedway: History

 The track’s seating capacity was increased to over 8,000 in 2008 and a project was conducted to install Musco lighting, illuminating the speedway to allow the World of Outlaws Sprint Car series to run at the facility.

-World of Outlaws - Six Nations Showdown
+World of Outlaws - Federated Auto Parts Showdown at Ohsweken

 The prestigious World of Outlaws Sprint Car Series made its first trip to Ohsweken Speedway for the first running of the Six Nations Showdown on July 25, 2007.
 Jason Sides won the inaugural event.
 In 2011, NASCAR Sprint Cup Champion Tony Stewart won his first career World of Outlaws race at Ohsweken and repeated the victory in 2012.